greg-raven/Department-21/_drafts/funnies.md

 "Sounds great," says Eve, with an ironically raised eyebrow.
 "What's the catch, Lord?"

-"Well, you may have him on one condition…"
+"Well, you may have him on one condition..."

 "What is that, Lord?"